Denmark’s King Frederik X takes the throne after abdication of Queen | KRDO

 Denmark’s King Frederik X takes the throne after abdication of Queen

-(CNN) — Denmark entered a new era as King Frederik X assumed the throne following the shock abdication of his mother Queen Margrethe II.
+(CNN) — Denmark’s King Frederik X has taken the throne after the abdication of his mother Queen Margrethe II, looking emotional as he waved to the thousands who gathered in the capital Copenhagen to witness the start of a new era.

-For many in Denmark, Margrethe was the only monarch they had ever known.
-But her abdication, after more than five decades on the throne, paved the way for her son, the former Crown Prince Frederik, to succeed her.
+For many in Denmark, his mother Margrethe was the only monarch they had ever known.
+But her shock abdication, after more than five decades on the throne, paved the way for her son, the former crown prince, to succeed her.

-The handover took place at a cabinet meeting at Christiansborg Palace in the capital Copenhagen, when Margrethe signed a declaration of her abdication, officially transferring the crown to Frederik, according to the Danish Broadcasting Corporation (DR).
+The handover took place at a cabinet meeting at Christiansborg Palace in the capital, when Margrethe signed a declaration of her abdication, officially transferring the crown to Frederik.

+Large crowds gathered in the streets, despite frigid weather, the occasional burst of song riding across the sea of people as they awaited the historic moment.

-The Danish Prime Minister Mette Frederiksen then publicly proclaimed the King’s accession – a tradition in place since the constitution of 1849.
+Danish Prime Minister Mette Frederiksen then publicly proclaimed the King’s accession from the balcony of the palace – a tradition in place since the constitution of 1849.

-Thousands gathered in the streets of Copenhagen, despite frigid weather, to see the historic moment.
+Frederik followed with a short speech, before being joined by his Australian-born wife Queen Mary and their four children, including the Crown Prince Christian, the new successor to the throne.

+“Today the throne is passed on.
+My hope is to become a unifying king of tomorrow,” Frederik said.
+His mother, he said, “will be remembered forever as an extraordinary regent.”

 Margrethe, 83, was Europe’s longest-reigning monarch and the world’s last reigning queen.
 She announced her historic tenure would come to an end after 52 years in a stunning live address on New Year’s Eve.